-Key words: hepatocellular carcinoma (HepG2) cells, fat accumulation, Oil Red O, Nile Red, lipotoxicity, ...
+Key words: tyrosine phosphatase 1B, flow cytometry, gluconeogenesis, hepatocellular carcinoma (HepG2) cells, insulin resistance, Oil Red O, Nile Red, lipotoxicity, obesity 21

-25 1.
+23 1.
 INTRODUCTION

-26 Increased incidence in obesity is reaching epidemic proportions because of lifestyle modification especially change in eating habits.
-Obesity complications including type 2 27 28 diabetes, cardiovascular diseases, metabolic disorders and many types of cancer [1] have raised a significant health concern in the world especially in developed countries [2,3].
-29 Therefore, many studies of molecules regulating the development of obesity and its 30 associated pathologies is ongoing to treat and prevent obesity [4].
-An important link between 31 obesity, hypertension and sympathetic nerve activity (SNA) is leptin [5].
-Leptin is a 16 KDa 32 protein produced by adipocytes and controls body weight by regulating appetite and energy 33 expenditure [6,7].
-Absence of functional leptin receptors or deficiency in leptin is related 34 35 with distinct hyperphagia and reduced energy expenditure [8], whereas viral vectors increase 36 leptin by overexpression of leptin gene or infusion of leptin, this lead to decrease food intake 37 and increases expenditure of energy [9,10].
-Leptin (adipocyte hormone) increases with increase proportion to adipose tissue mass and decrease with weight loss [11] and plays a key 38 role in glucose homeostasis facilitated by its direct action on the central nervous system [12].
-39 40 Glucose is an important nutrient and source of energy whose homeostasis is important to maintain proper cell functions, since the physiology of the body can be weakened by either 41 42 hypoglycaemia or hyperglycaemia leading to cell death.
-The inability of the cells to use or 43 take up glucose as an energy source upon stimulation by insulin is defined as insulin resistance (IR) [13].
-The intrinsic protein tyrosine kinase activity is induced by binding of 44 45 insulin to its receptor; the tyrosine residues are phosphorylated in the insulin receptor as a result of activating intrinsic protein tyrosine kinase activity this is the first step.
-"Subsequent 46 steps involved the activation of the heterodimeric p85/p110-PI3K complex including 47 generation of the lipid second messenger PIP3 (Phosphatidylinositol (3, 4, 5)-trisphosphate) 48 which activates PDPK1 (phosphoinositide-dependent protein kinase-1), PKB/Akt (Protein 49 Kinase B) and a typical PKC isoform and recruitment of adapter molecule's insulin receptor 50 substrates (IRS), IRS1 and IRS2" [14,15].
-51 The most common form of chronic liver disease is non-alcoholic fatty liver disease 52
+Increased incidence in obesity is reaching epidemic proportions because of lifestyle 24 modification especially change in eating habits.
+Obesity complications including type 2 25 26 diabetes, cardiovascular disease, metabolic syndrome, non-alcoholic fatty liver and cancers [1] have raised a significant health concern in the world especially in developed countries 27 [2,3].
+Therefore, many studies of molecules regulating the development of obesity and its 28 associated pathologies is ongoing to treat and prevent obesity [4].
+An important link between 29 30 obesity, hypertension and sympathetic nerve activity (SNA) is leptin [5].
+Leptin is a 16 KDa 31 protein produced by adipocytes and controls body weight by regulating appetite and energy expenditure [6,7].
+Absence of functional leptin receptors or deficiency in leptin is related 32 with distinct hyperphagia and reduced energy expenditure [8], whereas viral vectors increase 33 leptin by overexpression of leptin gene or infusion of leptin, this lead to decrease food intake 34 35 and increases expenditure of energy [9,10].
+Leptin (adipocyte hormone) increases with 36 increase proportion to adipose tissue mass and decrease with weight loss [11] and plays a key 37 role in glucose homeostasis facilitated by its direct action on the central nervous system [12].
+38 Glucose is an important nutrient and source of energy whose homeostasis is important to 39 maintain proper cell functions, since the physiology of the body can be weakened by either hypoglycaemia or hyperglycaemia leading to cell death.
+The inability of the cells to use or 40 41 take up glucose as an energy source upon stimulation by insulin is defined as insulin 42 resistance (IR) [13].
+The intrinsic protein tyrosine kinase activity is induced by binding of insulin to its receptor; the tyrosine residues are phosphorylated in the insulin receptor as a 43 44 result of activating intrinsic protein tyrosine kinase activity this is the first step.
+"Subsequent steps involved the activation of the heterodimeric p85/p110-PI3K complex including 45 46 generation of the lipid second messenger PIP3 (Phosphatidylinositol (3, 4, 5)-trisphosphate) which activates PDPK1 (phosphoinositide-dependent protein kinase-1), PKB/Akt (Protein 47 48 Kinase B) and a typical PKC isoform and recruitment of adapter molecule's insulin receptor 49 substrates (IRS), IRS1 and IRS2" [14,15].